Estimated Reading Time: 21 mins

 Image by freepik

-So no, I’m no superhuman.
+So no, I’m not superhuman.
 I’m normal just like everyone else.

 The only thing I did, was turn my desperation into determination – acted upon.